 \subsection{Device Overview}

-The overall assembly and architecture of the sensor is shown in \Cref{fig:system_overview}.
-Here, the sensor is attached to a UR3e robotic manipulator.
-The sensor contains a silicone tip, known as the palpator, that interacts with the material sample.
-This tip is pumped with air to maintain the internal pressure of choice.
-The internal pressure, and subsequently, the palpator dimension, can be changed easily to adjust for tissue stiffness.
-When the palpator makes contact with an object, the silicone deforms, changing the internal pressure and volume of the palpator cavity, producing a sound.
-The palpator enclosure also contains an omnidirectional microphone that records the vibrations generated by the palpation motion, as well as any other interaction sound.
+The overall assembly and architecture of the PalpAid sensor is shown in \Cref{fig:system_overview}.
+The sensor is attached to a UR3e robotic manipulator.
+The sensor contains a silicone tip, known as the palpator, that interacts with the sample.
+The tip is inflated to maintain an internal pressure of choice.
+The internal pressure, and, subsequently, the palpator dimension can be changed to adjust for tissue stiffness.
+When the palpator makes contact with an object, the silicone deforms, changing the internal pressure and volume of the palpator cavity to produce a sound.
+An omnidirectional microphone contained within the palpator enclosure records the vibrations produced by this contact.

 The pneumatic system consists of a 5V DC motor pump, 6V solenoid valve, BMP280 pressure sensor (Bosch Sensortec, Germany), and a pressure gauge.
-The pump and solenoid valve were controlled by the L298N motor driver.
-A high signal-to-noise (SNR) mono microphone, ICS43434, (TDK Corporation, Japan), is used.
-Data from the pressure sensor and microphone are collected through ESP32-S3 N16R8 microcontroller (Espressif Systems, China).

-For consistency in producing the palpating motion required, the sensor was attached to a UR3e robotic manipulator with an FT 300-S Force Torque Sensor (Robotiq, Canada) at its end effector.
-Sensor information from the manipulator also allows for measurements to be localized on the material sample.
+The pump and solenoid valve are controlled by the L298N motor driver.
+A high signal-to-noise (SNR) mono microphone, ICS43434 (TDK Corporation, Japan), is used.
+Data from the pressure sensor and microphone are collected using an ESP32-S3 N16R8 microcontroller (Espressif Systems, China).
+The sensor is attached to a UR3e robotic manipulator with an FT 300-S Force Torque Sensor (Robotiq, Canada) at its end effector to ensure consistent contact force during sensing.

-The palpator enclosure was Stereolithography (SLA) printed using Acrylonitrile Butadiene Styrene (ABS) thermoplastic polymer resin due to its rigidity and biocompatibility.
-SLA printing allowed $50 \mu$m precision and achieved both a smooth surface finish and better dimensional accuracy than conventional Fused Deposition Modeling (FDM) printing.